 - Explore the resources.

 - Create a 30 – 90 second video that encourages teens to read and use the library.
-Include an interpretation of the 2016 teen slogan.
-“Get in the Game READ”
+Include an interpretation of the 2017 teen slogan “Build a Better World”.

 - Upload the video to YouTube or Vimeo.